Skip to main content

 NexusOne ships with the following default roles:

-• nx1_ingest: Access to the Ingest feature.
+• nx1_ingest: Grants read permissions to access the Ingest feature on the portal

-• nx1_quality: Access to the Quality feature.
+• nx1_quality: Grants read and write permissions to access the Quality feature

 Each role has pre-assigned permissions that you can’t access.
 However, you can create a new role and associate it to multiple roles.